Dori Laub

-Biography
+Early life

 Laub was born into a Jewish family in Cernăuți, in Bukovina, Romania (today, Ukraine), where he received an Orthodox Jewish education.
 His father, Moshe Laub, was a merchant.
 In 1940, Dori and his parents were sent to the Carieră de piatră (Romanian for "stone quarry") concentration/labor camp in Transnistria.
 Thanks to the ingenuity of his mother Klara, Dori and his parents managed to hide themselves while the Nazis liquidated the camp and sent its inhabitants to their deaths.
 They were then sent to a large Jewish ghetto in the town of Obodivka.
 Toward the end of the war, they moved around from camp to camp, and Dori and his mother lost contact with his father, who did not survive the war.

 In April 1944, Dori and his mother returned to his city of birth and the home of his mother's parents, who survived the war.
 In 1950, he immigrated to Israel with his mother.
 After spending one and a half years in an immigrant camp and the Tira refugee absorption camp (ma`abara), they moved to Haifa.
 In 1955, Laub began studying medicine at The Hebrew University of Jerusalem’s Hadassah Medical School, where he completed his studies in 1962.
 He was then enlisted in the IDF, where he served as a medical officer in the Golani Brigade's 51st Battalion.
 In 1965 he was discharged and spent one year working at a psychiatric hospital in Acre.

 In 1966, he travelled to the United States to undertake advanced studies in psychiatry and psychoanalysis, during which he taught at the Harvard University Medical School and completed a two-year residency at the Austen Riggs Center.
 In 1969 he joined the Western New England Institute for Psychoanalysis and the faculty of Yale University’s Department of Psychiatry, where he became a clinical professor in 2004.